Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 You must click “Add New” from the WPForms admin menu whenever you want to create a new web form.

 To do this, go to your WordPress dashboard menus and hover your mouse on “WPForms.”
-It will reveal the rest of the menus.
+It will reveal the remaining menus.
 Click on “Add New.”

 You will be redirected to this page…

-Note: I advise downloading the WPForms Form Templates Pack Addon before anything.
+Note: I advised downloading the WPForms Form Templates Pack Addon before anything else.
 This will give you access to over 300 additional form templates.

 Give your form a name here for internal reference and identification purposes.
 This is important for identifying shortcodes to the corresponding web form.